About GST distribution

 Need for revenue from the GST

 The Commonwealth Grants Commission assesses the spending needs and revenue raising ability of each state.
+It estimates how much each state would need to spend to deliver the average level of service and how much each state can raise from taxes and Commonwealth payments.

-The Commission then makes recommendations to the Commonwealth Government on how the revenue from the GST pool should be distributed.
+The Commission then makes recommendations to the Australian Government on how the revenue from the GST pool should be distributed.
 States can raise and keep the revenue from their own sources, and use this revenue, along with that provided by the Commonwealth, to fund services.

 In 2018, the Commonwealth Parliament legislated a new way to distribute GST revenue among the states and territories.